-While rice can be harvested only once a year, vegetables are faster-growing crops and can be planted throughout the year, with multiple harvests that result in a more steady income for farmers.
+While rice can be harvested only once or twice a year, vegetables are faster-growing crops and can be planted throughout the year, with multiple harvests that result in a more steady income for farmers.

 The overall aim of the Gulayan sa Palayan at Pagnenegosyo sa RiceBIS Communities (Integrated Vegetable & Rice Production and Business at Rice Business Innovations Systems Communities) project is to increase the net income of rice farmers by training them how to grow vegetables in a sustainable and profitable way.
 The project has three components: